openintents/openintents.github.io/_posts/2017-08-29-what-we-know-about-webapks.md

 that Google has made the old way of "installing" PWAs (via bookmarks) less usable.
 The other browsers can't do much in this area now, have to wait for a WebApk API of Google Play Services.
 And even when this becomes available, what should the other browsers do if they want support Android devices without Google experience?
 It looks like the browsing experience of modern web apps has been moved by Google from the Android operating system into their Play services.
+And thinking about that for a while, this gives Google an advantage in regards to categorization and discovering PWAs, but that is a different story.